colinwilliams91/10gs-offline-test/README.md

 # 10Gs Offline Test

-Please pull `master` branch for solution.
+Please pull `Master` branch for solution.

 I wrote an _alternative_ solution using recursion in branch: [recursive-solution-v2](https://github.com/colinwilliams91/10gs-offline-test/tree/recursive-solution-v2) in an effort to optimize time complexity.